King, Bahrain Monarch Warn Against Repercussions Of Israeli Offensive On Rafah

 Discussions also covered the deep-rooted ties between the two countries and peoples, and means of enhancing relations in all fields.

-His Majesty commended Bahrain's efforts, under the leadership of King Hamad, in hosting the summit, as well as the country's keenness on enhancing joint Arab action.
+His Majesty commended Bahrain's efforts, under the leadership of King Hamad, in hosting the summit, as well as the country's keenness on enhancing joint Arab action, the statement said.

-Deputy Prime Minister and Foreign Minister Ayman Safadi, and Director of the Office of His Majesty Jafar Hassan attended the meeting.

 Legal Disclaimer: